-Like other types of mortgages, FHA loans are issued by banks, credit unions and private lenders – however these loans are backed by the Federal Housing Administration, a government agency that protects lenders if a borrower defaults on their mortgage.
+Like other types of mortgages, FHA loans are issued by banks, credit unions and private lenders for the purpose of borrowers buying a home – however these loans are backed by the Federal Housing Administration (FHA), a government agency that protects lenders if a borrower defaults on their mortgage.

 Due to this guarantee, FHA loans typically come with less stringent approval criteria.
 With lower credit and down payment requirements, FHA loans are a popular option for first-time home buyers who may not be eligible for conventional mortgages.

-When compared with conventional mortgages, the following are a few of the biggest advantages of FHA loans:
+When compared with conventional loans, the following are a few of the biggest advantages of FHA loans:

-- Fewer requirements for first-time home buyers, including low minimum down payment requirement
+- FHA loans have fewer requirements for first-time home buyers, including low minimum down payment requirement

-- Closing costs can be included in mortgage payments
+- FHA loan closing costs can be included in mortgage payments.

 For all their perks, there are also a few disadvantages of FHA loans that must be considered, including:

-- Property must be the borrower’s primary residence
+- The property must be the borrower's primary residence.